TIDEL Park

 TIDEL Park is an information technology (IT) park in Chennai, India.
-It is located on Rajiv Gandhi Salai in the southern suburb of Taramani.
+It is located on Rajiv Gandhi Salai in the southern locality of Taramani.
 The building was developed by the Tamil Nadu government agencies TIDCO and ELCOT.
 It was opened in 2000, and was amongst the first and largest IT parks in South Asia.

 Location

 TIDEL Park is located along the Rajiv Gandhi Salai in the southern suburb of Taramani in Chennai.
 It is located close to the high traffic junction of the road connecting Thiruvanmiyur, opposite to Thiruvanmiyur railway station on the Chennai MRTS line.

 Planning and construction

 The Government of Tamil Nadu planned to establish an Information technology (IT) Special Economic Zone in the late 1990s to cater to the growth of the industry.
 The government assigned TIDCO and ELCOT for the planning of the project.
 In 1996, suitable locations were scoured and plans were made to utilise eight acres of state land in Taramani.
 The foundation stone for the construction was laid on 21 August 1998.
 The building was constructed by Hyundai Engineering.
 It was inaugurated by then Indian prime minister Vajpayee on 4 July 2000.